-Recently in Art Category
+Most recently in the Art Category

 Other than being 7 degrees celcius and raining most of the time, Ars Electronica this year was a lot of fun.
 It was packed full of work for me this week with five talks and ten media interviews, but with Sandra, Elizabeth and Fumi's help, everything went smoothly and I survived.
 Unfortunately, I didn't have time to see all of the installations or talk to as many artists as I would have liked, but I had more than enough interesting conversations to make it great.

 I went to Ars Electronica this year together with the MOGA unit which is a collaboration between Professor Inakage's lab, Joi's lab (mostly Fumi) and Hiroyuki Nakano's Peacedelic team.
 MOGA set up the "Jump" installation in Linz.
 Yuichiro Katsumoto, also from Professor Inakage's lab presented Amagatana.
 It was fun seeing the students I had been working with in the Ars Electronica context.

 I think that most of the talks will end up online somewhere, but I'm not sure where. ;-) I did see one video interview on Artivi.com.